graysonlee123/Vue-Subscription-Tracker/README.md

 # Vue Subscription Tracker

-> A small web application to help track your subscriptions
+> A small web application to help track your subscriptions and monthly expenses

 To start api server, run `nodemon server`.
 To start vue webpack server, run `npm run dev` from the client folder.